 I hope that the points that I have mentioned above about direct and indirect speech may prove beneficial for people learning English.
 All you need to do is to understand the crucial rules of direct and indirect speech, and don’t mix it with passive and active voice.

-If you would like to know more about direct or quoted speech, or indirect or reported speech, check out more in the given links below.
+If you would like to know more about direct or quoted speech, or indirect or reported speech, check out more in the book below.